remic-othr/PhaKIR_DIY/services/authentik/README.md

 secure IAM foundation for the challenge platform.

 ### Step 5: User Registration and Approval Workflow

+>[!TIP] Instead of taking care of user authentikcation you can use common provicders like Github for authentication if you like so.
+This is supported by Authentik.

 - Activate self-service registration.
 - Define an admin approval flow for manual validation after receiving signed user agreements (Data Agreements).
 Have a look how we implented the [enrollment](./enrollment/).

 ### Step 6: Integrate Authentik with Platform Services

 We will use Authentik as the OAuth2 provider for our other services:
 - WordPress: Use an [WordPress OAuth Plugin](https://wordpress.org/plugins/daggerhart-openid-connect-generic/) on WordPress to delegate login to Authentik.
-- [Gitea](https://docs.gitea.com/usage/oauth2-provider): Gitea has built-in OAuth2/OIDC authentication; we’ll register Authentik as a provider.
+- [Gitea](https://docs.gitea.com/development/oauth2-provider): Gitea has built-in OAuth2/OIDC authentication; we’ll register Authentik as a provider.
 - Others
-(optional): If possible, integrate CVAT and other tools with SSO: [CVAT OIDC](https://opencv.github.io/cvat/docs/administration/advanced/oidc/ )
+(optional): If possible, integrate CVAT and other tools with SSO: [CVAT OIDC](https://docs.cvat.ai/docs/enterprise/sso/#auth0)
  If a service doesn’t support external auth, Authentik can protect it via a proxy (Authentik has an embedded outpost feature to act as a forward-auth agent).

 To set up an OAuth app in Authentik for a service, you typically do the following in Authentik: